efyasar/football-world-championship-prediction-game/README.md

 - Microsoft Teams posts and notifications for user engagements
 - Responsive design for mobile, tablet and desktop
 - Multilingual Support
+- Users' score breakdown for matches and rounds

 ## Quick View